1992 Ukrainian Transitional League

-The 1992 Ukrainian Transitional League was the first season of 3rd level professional football in Ukraine.
-After this season the Transitional League has split into Second League (3rd tier) and Transitional League (4th tier).
+The 1992 Ukrainian Transitional League was the first season of the 3rd level professional football in Ukraine.
+The season stretched from April 4, 1992, through July 4, 1992.
 The competition was divided into two groups according to geographical location in the country – 1 is western Ukraine and northeastern Ukraine, while 2 is eastern Ukraine and southern Ukraine.
-The season stretched from April 4, 1992, through July 4, 1992.
+After this season the Transitional League has split into the Second League (3rd tier) and the Transitional League (4th tier).

 Organization

-After the fall of the Soviet Union of January 1, 1992, there were many Ukrainian clubs that participated in all tiers of the Soviet League system.
-Most of them were organized into pools for the Supreme (I tier) and the First (II tier) leagues of Ukraine.
-The participants of those two leagues also were included into the 1992 Ukrainian Cup competition.
+After the fall of the Soviet Union on January 1, 1992, most of the Ukrainian clubs that participated in the top three tiers of the All-Soviet League system, composed the 1992 Vyshcha Liha (Higher League).
+At the same time, the Ukrainian clubs that participated in the Soviet 4th tier, which was recently revived in 1990, had formed the new 1992 Persha Liha (First League).
+The participants of those two leagues were also included in the 1992 Ukrainian Cup competition.

-The Supreme League of Ukraine composed of the groups included all six Ukrainian clubs of the Soviet Supreme League, both Ukrainian clubs of the Soviet First League, and most of the Ukrainian clubs (9) except the last two of the West Zone of the Soviet Second League also known as the Buffer League to differentiate it from the Soviet Lower Second League (B).
-Also to the Supreme League of Ukraine were admitted the top two teams of the Ukrainian Zone of the Soviet Lower Second League and the winner of the cup winner of the Ukrainian SSR (competed in the Ukrainian Zone of the Soviet Lower Second League).

-The last two teams of the Buffer League and the 20 of 24 teams of the Ukrainian Zone of the Soviet Lower Second League organized the First League of Ukraine which as the Supreme consisted of two groups.
-The league also included the top three teams of the KFK competitions (Amateur competitions) of the Ukrainian SSR, while Dynamo, Chornomorets, and Shakhtar were allowed to introduce their second teams to the league.

-The bottom three teams of the Ukrainian Zone of the Soviet Lower Second League were considered officially eliminated.
-They were, however, along with other top teams of the KFK competition organized into the semi-amateur Transitional League (or Transfer League) composed of 18 teams that were split into two groups geographically, Group 1 - West and North, Group 2 - East and South.
-The clubs that in 1992 competed in the Transfer League did not participate in the Ukrainian Cup.
-Upon the conclusion of the season the league would split into the 3rd tier Second League and the 4th tier Transitional League.
-The top four club from each group would qualify for the Second League, while the bottom five from each group would organize the next season's Transitional League.
+The worst three teams that competed in the Soviet 4th tier (Buffer League or Soviet Second League "B"), which featured the Ukrainian republican football competition, along with other republican competitions, were conditionally relegated and joined the pool of former KFK teams to compete in the 1992 Perekhidna Liha (Transitional League).
+This new competition was composed of 18 teams, which were split geographically into two groups: Group 1 - West and North, Group 2 - East and South.
+Also, the clubs of this competition did not participate in the Ukrainian Cup.
+Upon the conclusion of the season, the league was split into the 3rd-tier Second League and the 4th-tier Transitional League.
+The top four clubs from each group entered the Second League competition, while the bottom five from each group entered the Transitional League competition.